How to write a letter to hmrc

 Use simple and straightforward language to avoid any ambiguity or confusion.
 Avoid technical jargon or complicated terms, unless necessary.
 Be mindful of the recipient’s level of understanding and ensure that the language used is accessible and clear.

-See also How to delete tabs on samsung
+See also How to construct a shed base

 If you are referring to previous communication or documents, provide clear and concise references, such as dates and reference numbers.
 This helps the HMRC representative find the relevant information quickly and respond to your letter promptly.